- Incredibly compact and convenient to carry around

 DJI Mavic Air – Battery life

-You can expect up to 21 minutes of flight from the Mavic Air, under optimal conditions, which is more than the DJI Spark managed – but below the Mavic Pro.
+You can expect up to 21 minutes of flight from the Mavic Air, under optimal conditions, which is more than the DJI Spark managed – but below the Mavic Pro and its rumoured successors, the Mavic 2 Pro and Mavic 2 Zoom.
 This felt about right from my flights and made the Fly More Combo’s extra battery packs a more tempting prospect.

 You charge the batteries in a separate intelligent charging cradle.